The early origins of cryptocurrency dates back to the 1980’s. David Chaum created a company in the Netherlands called Digicash.

-In the following nine years, we have seen over 1,500 new cryptos.
+Following the creation of Bitcoin, we have seen over 2,000 new cryptos.
 All of them distinct, even ones that are merely a joke!

 Cryptos may have different parameters, but the building blocks remain the same.
 There are three pillars we can break down in order to understand cryptos.
 Head on over to the next section and take a look!